nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 ## Data: <br />
 **Input data:** <br />
 1. Token leven vector generation dataset: <br/>
 Two different datasets are created which contains the source code of projects in Java and python language.
-This dataset is used to generate token leven vectors for Java and Python.<br/>
+This [dataset][3] is used to generate token leven vectors for Java and Python.<br/>
-Java dataset: Contains all java projects(count- 1027) available on Github in the Apache organization (463 MB) <br/> Python data: Contains popular python projects(count- 879) available on Github (204 MB) <br/>
+Java dataset: Contains all java projects available on Github in the Apache organization <br/> Python data: Contains popular python projects available on Github  <br/>

 2. Code clones dataset: <br/>
 This dataset contains the code fragments available in Java and Python along with the label whether the two code fragments are similar or not.
 This information is